IDA-RE-things/IDA-RE-things/README.md

 ### My preferences:
 - I'm prefer VisualStudio 2008 for develop, when its possible.
 - I'm prefer IDA 6.8 for reversing with it.
 (For several reasons).
 - I'm prefer simple possible code, which can be compiled with many other compilers.
-Very dont like new C++ standards. with `auto` keyword and so on.
-Because it will not be compiled with old compilers.
+Dont like new C++ standards.
+While its intended to simplicity of code writings.
+(The `auto` keyword, lambda's, and so on).
+But such code can not be compiled with old compilers.
+And I'm tired to rewrite it, when this occurs in projects code, wich I want to compile with VS2008 for ex.
-- dont like STL code, without real necessity.
+- dont like using of STL code, without real necessity.
-- dont like `cout << something;`; like `printf("%08x", something);`.
-Because it more compact, flexible, and understandable.
+- dont like `cout << hex() << something;`; but like `printf("%08x", something);`.
+Because its more compact, flexible, and understandable.
+Especially for reversing.
 - I like good commented code (but not over-commented).
 And always do such.
 - do refactoring, when needed.
-- dont like bloated and fat software. but I like small, fast, and well-coded.
+- dont like bloated and fat software. but I like small, lightweight, fast, and well-coded.
 - and so on.
 - the code, which I wrote even 25 years ago, I dont need to rewrite, because it was good writen and with a good style.
 <hr>